Enhanced Renewable Energy Forecasting using Context-Aware Conformal Prediction

-Comparison with baseline methods shows that the proposed $\Method$-based methods consistently achieve the lowest WS for both system- and site-level forecasts, with $\Method_{\text{KNN}}$ being the best performing model.
-To further illustrate the trade-off between PICP and AIW, Fig.~\ref{fig:picp_aiw_all} plots PICP versus AIW at various target coverage levels for {all} system-level forecasts.
-As shown, the proposed method consistently outperforms all baselines, achieving tighter intervals while maintaining valid coverage.
-The closest competitor is HopCPT, which has a significantly higher computational cost.
-Similar experiments were conducted for site-level forecasts, which showed consistent trends.
+Comparison with baseline methods shows that the proposed $\Method$-based methods consistently achieve the lowest WS for both system- and site-level forecasts, with $\Method_{\text{KNN}}$ being the best performing model. {At the system level, $\Method_{\text{KNN}}$ achieves the lowest WS in 8 out of the 12 system-level settings (three ISOs and four coverage levels), while remaining highly competitive in the remaining cases.
+At the site level, $\Method_{\text{KNN}}$ attains the best WS for ERCOT and MISO across most coverage levels, whereas $\Method_{\text{Kernel}}$ performs best on SPP.
+Overall, the proposed context-aware methods consistently outperform CQR, AdaptiveCP, NexCP, and HopCPT in terms of the reliability--efficiency trade-off.} To further illustrate the trade-off between PICP and AIW, Fig.~\ref{fig:picp_aiw_all} plots PICP versus AIW at various target coverage levels for {all} system-level forecasts.
+As shown, the proposed method consistently outperforms all baselines, achieving tighter intervals while maintaining valid coverage. {Compared with HopCPT, the proposed methods typically achieve similar or better coverage with substantially narrower intervals.
+For example, in MISO at 90\% coverage, $\Method_{\text{KNN}}$ achieves a WS of 0.1048 compared with 0.1211 for HopCPT, while simultaneously providing higher coverage (94.62\% versus 91.60\%).} Similar experiments were conducted for site-level forecasts, which showed consistent trends.